neocogent/sqlchain/INSTALL.md

     "dbinfo":10,

-Any questions or suggestions - post issues on GitHub or comments on my blog or send a message through my web site.
+Any questions or suggestions - post issues on GitHub.